aisingapore/PeekingDuck/docs/source/training_pipeline/01_getting_started/index.rst

 Test Run
 ========

-Select a use case and follow the steps to test the training pipeline.
+Test the training pipeline with one of the following use cases.

 .. tabs::

    .. tab:: Image Classification

-      Follow the commands below to train a PyTorch or TensorFlow image classification training pipeline using the default :mod:`cifar10` dataset:
+      Follow the commands below to train a PyTorch or TensorFlow image classification model using the default :mod:`cifar10` dataset:

       .. admonition:: Terminal Session